 Brașov is surrounded by three hills: Tâmpa, Straja and Dealul Cetății.
 The neighbouring regions are: to the north – Harghita, to the east – Covasna, to the south – Prahova, to the west – Sibiu.

-Located on Straja Hill (Citadel Hill), the fortification was the place of refuge for the people of Brasov from the Habsburgs, then it served as a prison and, later, the Citadel became a repository for the State Archives of Brasov.
-Today, in the heart of the fortress there is a restaurant where various events are often organized.
+The Fortress – Located on Straja Hill (Citadel Hill), it is a historic landmark that watches over the city with grandeur and importance.
+The fortress served as a refuge for the residents of Brasov from the Habsburgs, then it served as a prison, and later, the Citadel became a storage space for the State Archives of Brasov.

-Built by the weavers’ guild on four levels, the bastion occupies an area of 1,616 square meters and has a unique architecture in Southeast Europe.
+Weavers’ Bastion – Built by the weavers’ guild on four levels, the bastion occupies an area of 1,616 square meters and has a unique architecture in Southeast Europe.
 The building retains its original shape, with walls between 4 m at the base and 1 m at the fourth level of the building.
 It represents one of the bastions of the old fortress of Brașov, where today there is a permanent exhibition entitled “The Fortress of Brașov and the fortifications from Ţara Bârsei“.
 In recent years, the Bastion is used for parties and especially for opera concerts, due to its extraordinary acoustic qualities.

-We could not miss one of the most sought after sights in the area.
-Bran Castle has a whole historical, military and economic load, but it is known all over the world especially due to the legend of Dracula, from Bram Stoker’s novel.
-Although initially the main function of the castle was that of a defense fortress against Turkish invasions, and then becoming a customs point of the trade route between Transylvania and Wallachia, in 1920 the inhabitants of Brasov donated the Castle of the Royal Family of Romania.
-The castle thus became the favourite residence of Queen Maria and, later, of her daughter, Princess Ileana.
-Currently, Bran Castle is the property of Princess Ileana’s successor, Dominic of Habsburg, and has a museum destination.
+Although initially the main function of the castle was as a defense fortress against Turkish invasions, and later transforming into a customs point on the trade route between Transylvania and Wallachia, in 1920 the residents of Brasov gifted the Castle to the Royal Family of Romania.
+The castle thus became the favorite residence of Queen Marie and later of her daughter, Princess Ileana.
+Presently, Bran Castle is owned by the descendant of Princess Ileana, Dominic de Habsburg, and serves as a museum.

 It is one of the Transylvanian fortifications that has been exceptionally preserved, despite the passage of time.
 Built in the 14th century, this strong fortification was meant to withstand enemy siege.
 In the 17th century, the interior of the fortress was organised as a small settlement with houses, school, chapel and fountain, thus being able to ensure the quasi-normal life of the population in the long run.